James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The narrower frame helps it fit through tighter spaces better than the full-sized soft roller attachment.

-If you’re looking for a cordless vacuum for stairs, the Dyson Micro 1.5KG is an excellent option because of this.
+If you’re looking for a cordless vacuum for stairs, the Dyson Micro 1.5KG is an excellent option.

-Plus, it’s lighter and steers better than the larger Dyson V8.
+Additionally, it’s lighter and steers more easily than the larger Dyson V8.

 3. Combination Crevice Tool